basmasalim/DevFolio/README.md

 # DevFolio
-DevFolio is a simple responsive user interface web page that is built using HTML, CSS & Bootstrap.
+DevFolio is a simple responsive user interface web page that is built using HTML, CSS, Bootstrap & JavaScript.

 ### Built with